lino-framework/book/docs/dev/install.rst

 =========

 #.
 Sign in and play around.

 #.
-Check :doc:`/user/basics` and tell us what's missing in that
-    document.

-#.
 Create some persons and organizations.
 Don't enter lots of data
     because we are going to throw it away soon.